 Encryption

 The encryption process itself employs the Advanced Encryption Standard (AES) in Galois/Counter Mode (GCM), a widely used encryption algorithm known for its security and efficiency.
 Fireproof uses a 256-bit key for encryption.
 This encryption process is applied at the block level, making each block of data a discrete unit of encryption.
-In the context of databases, this encryption scheme is often explained using the concept of "proofs" or "Merkle proofs".
-These proofs describe the state of the database as a list of blocks with a root node.
-This root node, through a series of cryptographic hashes, effectively fingerprints the entire database state.
-As such, any query against the database can be verified as authentic and unaltered by comparing its associated Merkle proof with the current root of the database.
+In the context of ledgers, this encryption scheme is often explained using the concept of "proofs" or "Merkle proofs".
+These proofs describe the state of the ledger as a list of blocks with a root node.
+This root node, through a series of cryptographic hashes, effectively fingerprints the entire ledger state.
+As such, any query against the ledger can be verified as authentic and unaltered by comparing its associated Merkle proof with the current root of the ledger.
 This further enhances the integrity and security of data in Fireproof.

 Configuring encryption

-By default, Fireproof employs 256-bit AES-GCM encryption for all persistent databases.
-Persistence and encryption are activated by setting a database name using the fireproof('dbname')
+By default, Fireproof employs 256-bit AES-GCM encryption for all persistent ledgers.
+Persistence and encryption are activated by setting a ledger name using the fireproof('ledger-name')

 function.
 This not only provides data persistence but also enables robust encryption for enhanced data security.